 The Prince’s Trust is committed to protecting the personal data that we collect and process about you.
 We aim to be clear and transparent and not do anything you wouldn’t reasonably expect.
 We do this by ensuring you are provided with an explanation about how The Prince’s Trust collects and processes the information you provide us with, or that we collect about you, whether online, via phone, email, in letters or in any other correspondence or from third parties.

-We collect and use personal data to ensure that we can manage our relationships with our supporters, and to better understand how we can meet and exceed our supporters’ expectations.
-This allows us to fundraise more efficiently and effectively to ultimately help us reach our goal that every young person should have the chance to succeed.
+We collect and use personal data to ensure that we can manage our relationships with our young people and supporters, and to better understand how we can meet and exceed their expectations.
+This allows us to operate and fundraise more efficiently and effectively to ultimately help us reach our goal that every young person should have the chance to succeed.

 Please read this policy carefully, along with our Terms and Conditions and any other documents referred to in this policy, to understand how we collect, use and store your personal information.